PH1b: Discovery

 Kian Jin Jek (Chinese: 易建仁, son of Jek Yeun Thong), from San Francisco, and Robert Gagliano, from Cottonwood, Arizona, spotted the signature of the planet in the Kepler data, and it was reported through the PlanetHunters.org program run by Dr. Chris Lintott, from Oxford University.
 Kian Jek first spotted a light dip indicative of a transit in May 2011.
 JKD reported a second.
 Robert Gagliano performed a systematic search, and confirmed the second dip, and found a third, in February 2012.
 Using this, Kian predicted another transit, and found it.
 The planet was subsequently detected by eclipsing binary timing variation method.
 At the time of discovery, it was the sixth known circumbinary planet.

 Role as a benchmark system

-The planet PH1b and were used as a benchmark system for automated detection algorithms.
+The planet PH1b and Kepler-35b were used as a benchmark system for automated detection algorithms.
 As a benchmark system PH1 is used to improve the algorithm and to demonstrate improvement in the detection of circumbinary planets.